Woodridge, Illinois: Government

-Recreation
+Parks and recreation

 The Woodridge Park District maintains a well distributed group of local parks and open spaces, offering facilities for picnicking as well as sports like baseball, basketball, tennis, soccer, cricket and newly added for 2008, Frisbee golf.
 The Park District also maintains Cypress Cove water park and the Athletic Recreation Center which opened in January 2017.

 A skate park was added in to Janes Avenue Park.
 It allows for skateboarders, BMX riders, and inline skaters to skate at their own risk.
 There is no daily entrance fee.
 The skate park is open from 10:00 a.m.-10:00 p.m.
 The park does have lights.

 A series of bike paths built by the park district allow cyclists to ride through the town on paved, dedicated paths.

 Golf is another popular recreational activity.
 Village Greens of Woodridge is a Village-owned, 18-hole golf course; Seven Bridges is another Woodridge owned (but not members-only) championship class course.
 Zigfield Troy is a 9-hole, par 3 course.

 Woodridge is home to two multi-screen movie theaters, most notably the Cinemark Seven Bridges (which features an IMAX screen) and Hollywood Boulevard, as well as dining options ranging from fast food to formal banquets.

-Woodridge is also located near the renowned Morton Arboretum.